 Each of these features is described, in detail, in the Using VoltDB manual.
 This book explains how to use these and other features to manage and maintain a VoltDB database cluster from a database administrator's perspective.

+This book assumes the schema and stored procedures have already been created.
 The deployment file, on the other hand, defines the run-time configuration of the cluster.
 Establishing the correct settings for the deployment file and physically managing the database cluster is the duty of the administrators who are responsible for maintaining database operations.
 This book is written for those individuals and covers the standard procedures associated with database administration.